 A baseline without basis: The validity and utility of the proposed reception baseline assessment in England

-The authors – an expert panel convened by BERA – conclude that the government’s proposals – which will cost upward of £10 million – are flawed, unjustified, and wholly unfit for purpose.
+The authors – an expert panel convened by BERA – conclude that the government’s proposals, which will cost upward of £10 million, are flawed, unjustified, and wholly unfit for purpose.
 They would be detrimental to children, parents, teachers, and the wider education system in England.
 In this report they consider whether the evidence from the assessment literature can justify such a test being used for this purpose – and conclude that it cannot.

-In the panel’s view the proposed baseline assessment will not lead to accurate or fair comparisons being made between schools because:
+In the panel’s view the proposed baseline assessment will not lead to accurate or fair comparisons being made between schools for the following reasons.